When is Evergreen Boys State?

 What should I bring with me to the program?

 You should plan on packing clothes for temperatures in the low 60′s to the upper 90′s.
 Early summer weather can be unpredictable.
 You’ll want to make sure you have a comfortable pair of athletic shoes, as you’ll be doing a lot of walking.
 Also make sure you pack semi-formal business clothes, including a tie and possibly a sport coat, as there are several times through the week when you will be required to be in a shirt and tie.
 All bed sheets and linens are provided for you while you for the week, but you should plan on bringing a towel for the shower.
 It is also recommended that you bring some shower shoes/flip-flops.
-Make sure you bring your toiletry items like toothpaste, shampoo, soap, shaving supplies, etc. If you would like to bring some snacks you can, but all meals will be provided for you and there is a small “Boys State Store” where you can buy candy, soda, cookies and other items at prices significantly below the dormitory vending machines.
+Make sure you bring your toiletry items like toothpaste, shampoo, soap, shaving supplies, etc. If you would like to bring some snacks you can, but all meals will be provided for you and there is a small “Boys State Store” where you can buy candy, soda, cookies and other items.

 Can I bring my laptop computer?